Coherent confluence modulo relations and double groupoids

 \subsection{Pivotal monoidal categories}

-We present an application of the coherence Theorem~\ref{T:CoherentAcyclicity} on a toy example in the context of diagrammatic rewriting.
-We consider a presentation of a pivotal monoidal category, seen as a pivotal $2$-category with only one $0$-cell presented by a $3$-polygraph.
-The pivotal structure can be interpreted by isotopies relations on the $2$-cells of the $2$-category.
-Such relations produce many critical branching with primary rules of the presentation.
-In this example, by using the structure of polygraph modulo, we show how manage such isotopy rules with respect the primary rules in the computation of a coherent presentation of the given monoidal category.
-In particular, we illustrate the method with a kind of relation arising in many presentations of monoidal categories, relation~(\ref{E:relationsPermutations}), see for instance Khovanov-Lauda's $2$-category introduced in~\cite{KhovanovLauda08} which categorifies quantum groups associated with symmetrizable Kac-Moody algebras, or in the definition of Heisenberg category as given by Khovanov in~\cite{Khovanov2010}, extended by Brundan in~\cite{Brundan2017}.
+We present an application of Theorem~\ref{T:CoherentAcyclicity} in the context of pivotal monoidal categories, seen as a $2$-categories with only one $0$-cell, and thus presented by $3$-polygraphs.
+The pivotal structure implies that two isotopic string diagrams correspond to the same $2$-cell of the $2$-category.
+However, the isotopy rules produce many critical branchings with primary rules of a given presentation.
+Using the structure of polygraphs modulo, we show how to manage primary rules with respect to isotopy rules in the computation of a coherent presentation of the given monoidal category.
+Let us illustrate the method on an example of pivotal monoidal category admitting one generating $1$-cell and its bidual, and whose $2$-cells are subject to some relations including the relations of the symmetric category, together with one more relation \eqref{E:ThreeCellToyEx}.
+We also discuss some perspectives to extend our results to presentations of monoidal categories including a relation of the form \eqref{E:relationsPermutations}, such as Khovanov-Lauda's $2$-category~\cite{KhovanovLauda08}, which categorifies quantum groups associated with symmetrizable Kac-Moody algebras, or Heisenberg categories \cite{Khovanov2010,Brundan2017}, presented by rewriting systems that are terminating up to rewriting cycles.